 Music is intertwined with human society, and it has been for millennia.
 It is a deeply important aspect of how our brains develop and how we communicate.

-Parents have long understood that providing musical education for their children – learning to sing, play an instrument, read music, and compose – allows for wonderful creative endeavors to improve their child’s thinking and learning skills.
+Parents have long understood that providing musical education for their children (teaching them to sing, play an instrument, read music, and compose) allows for wonderful creative endeavors to improve their child’s thinking and learning skills.

 At some stages, even just listening to music in the background can change how children perceive the world, process stimuli, manage stress, learn, and think about what they have learned.
 In some instances, this process can differ by age group, but some musical effects remain strong for decades.

 How Different Age Groups Are Affected by Music

 Many people associate music and children with the Mozart effect, in which having children listen to background classical music — specifically Mozart due to his compositions' complexity — can improve a child's ability to learn a task and perform it.